Emurasoft/emurasoft.github.io/en/dlg/customize/csv/index.md

 ## Max newlines in a cell text box

 Specifies the maximum number of newlines that can be embedded in a cell.
-This option is only available if theAllow newlines in quotes option is set.
+This option is only available if the **Allow newlines in quotes** option is set.

 ## Reset button